What Are The Top 5 Men’s Bible Studies in 2018?

 - Engage every man in meaningful and relevant spiritual conversation.

-- Lead a conversation not just talk at men.
+- Lead a conversation not just talk to men.

 - Use the Bible and teach how to study versus proof-texting with the Bible.